jkapila/subtleperception_bak/content/posts/research.md

 > Distribution Assertive Regression (DAR).
 [Paper Link](https://arxiv.org/abs/1805.01618) and  [Blog Post]({{< ref "/posts/20180501-adaptive-regression" >}})

 * ***DAR*** is regression analysis in which we understand how a *fit* of regression varies over it's value.
-In this paper we resolve the **Regression in Parts** and estimate the new data based on *heuristic* methods like K-nearest Neighbor and Regression Equation.
+In this paper we resolve the **Regression by Parts** and estimate the new data based on *heuristic* methods like K-nearest Neighbor and Regression Equation.